 Activity Time Period pass the flight test for the rating date of passing the proficiency check until the 12th month after the month of passing the endorsement test flight.
 For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2025 pass a fight test for a training endorsement that was taken more than 6 months from the date of the rating flight test date of passing the proficiency check until the 24th month after the month of passing the endorsement test flight.
 For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 pass an operator proficiency check that: covers operations under the rating conducted by a flight examiner who holds a flight instructor test endorsement date of passing the proficiency check until the 24th month after the month of passing the endorsement test flight.
-For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 Note: Your instructor proficiency check is only valid for operations with that specific operator. holder is participating in a regulation 61.040 approved operator's training and checking system for an operation under the rating while you are successfully participating in the operator's training and checking system completes an instructor proficiency check in an aircraft or an approved flight simulator training device and: is conducted by CASA, a flight examiner or holder of a 61.040 approval to conduct the check date of passing the proficiency check until the 24th month after the month of passing the endorsement test flight.
-For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 the instructor proficiency check is conducted in an approved flight simulation training device for the proficiency check your licence document is endorsed by one of the above confirming you have completed an instructor proficiency check IC and building the state of the second Calabara and the second L NI - A V/
+For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 Note: Your instructor proficiency check is only valid for operations with that specific operator. holder is participating in a regulation 61.040 approved operator's training and checking system for an operation under the rating while you are successfully participating in the operator's training and checking system completes an instructor proficiency check in an aircraft or an approved flight simulator training device and: is conducted by CASA, a flight examiner or holder of a 61.040 approval to conduct the check the instructor proficiency check is conducted in an approved flight simulation training device for the proficiency check your licence document is endorsed by one of the above confirming you have completed an instructor proficiency check date of passing the proficiency check until the 24th month after the month of passing the endorsement test flight.
+For example, to calculate the validity period, the intent is if you conduct the test on 17 June 2024, then your instructor proficiency check is valid from 17 June 2024 - 30 June 2026 If you hold an instructor proficiency check Note: You are successfully participating in an